mi-wada/yamllint-action/README.md

 # yamllint-action

-GitHub Actions for running [yamllint](https://github.com/adrienverge/yamllint) with [reviewdog](https://github.com/reviewdog/reviewdog?tab=readme-ov-file#installation).
+The Action for running [yamllint](https://github.com/adrienverge/yamllint) with [reviewdog](https://github.com/reviewdog/reviewdog?tab=readme-ov-file#installation).
 This action supports linting only the YAML files that have changed in a pull request.

-This GitHub Action is simply an enhanced version of <https://github.com/reviewdog/action-yamllint> with the addition of the `only_changed` option.
+This Action is simply an enhanced version of <https://github.com/reviewdog/action-yamllint> with the addition of the `only_changed` option.

 ## Usage